Penny & Loom

 caramel cream textiles

 Brown loves a gradient.
-Stack a caramel throw, a cream cushion, and one small black object — a candlestick, a frame, a lamp base — to give your eye somewhere to land.
-The black is the trick most people skip; without it a warm room can go a bit sleepy.
+Stack a caramel throw, a cream cushion, and one small black object, like a candlestick or a lamp base, to give your eye somewhere to land.
+The black is the trick most people skip.
+Without it a warm room can go a bit sleepy.

 Choose warm metals and skip the chrome